americanexpress/holocron/packages/holocron/docs/api/README.md

 #### `forceLoadModule`

-Re-loads a modules source code, re-injects it into the page, and return its top level export.
+Reloads a modules source code, reinjects it into the page, and return its top level export.

-This function can allow a browser to re-fetch a module directly, without requiring a page load.
+This function can allow a browser to refetch a module directly, without requiring a page load.

 > Note: you should not need to call this function yourself to load modules into the browser under most use cases.
 Instead, use the duck `loadModule`.